James Fraser of Brea: Second Imprisonment

-In December 1681 he was again arrested and committed to Blackness Castle as a prisoner until he paid a fine of five thousand marks and gave security either to give up preaching or quit the kingdom.
-A brother-in-law caused the fine to be remitted, and Fraser was sent out of Scotland.
+Later life

 On 21 July 1683 he was ordered to be imprisoned for six months in Newgate, London, for refusing the Oxford Oath.
-Before 6 July 1687 he returned to Scotland, and was living in the bounds of Lothian and Tweeddale.
+By 6 July 1687 he was back in Scotland, and was living in the bounds of Lothian and Tweeddale.
 In 1689 he was minister of Culross, Fife, where he exercised his ministry with diligence and earnestness.
-He was a member of the assemblies of 1690 and 1692, had a call from Inverness in September 1696, but died in Edinburgh on 13 September 1699.
+He was a member of the assemblies of 1690 and 1692, and had a call to take charge of a congregation at Inverness in September 1696.

+He died in Edinburgh on 13 September 1699.
 The only graveyard available at this time was Greyfriars Kirkyard.

 Theology

 James Fraser is noted for a doctrine of universal atonement although he did not think that all would be saved.

-There was a Breach in the Reformed Presbyterian Church Synod in 1753 following the publication of the book A Treatise on Justifying Faith by James Fraser of Brea, who had written it while a prisoner on the Bass Rock.
+In 1753 there was a Breach in the Reformed Presbyterian Church Synod following the publication of Fraser's book, A Treatise on Justifying Faith, which he had written while a prisoner on the Bass Rock.
 The Amyraldian view of the atonement was commended by a number of ministers who for a while set up their own Synod.
 The theology also caused no small commotion in the Antiburgher Church and Thomas Mair was ejected.